 Welcome to Anchorage Dojo

 will increase.
 You may choose to learn Judo for fun, as an effective form of self-defense, for the health benefits, to increase your balance and coordination, or as a competitive sport.
-What ever the reason, we welcome you to our martial arts school, and look forward to having you in our classes.
+Whatever the reason, we welcome you to our martial arts school and look forward to having you in our classes.

 The Martial Art of Judo

 The word “judo” (pronounced jŭdō) is formed from two Japanese words, and is often translated as “the gentle way”.

 ju meaning gentle, supple, or to give way.

 do meaning “way of life”.
 This idea of “the gentle way” takes many facets in Judo.

 For example, using the principles and techniques of Judo a smaller weaker individual can overcome and control a larger stronger aggressor; bringing them into submission by utilizing the force of the aggressor as well as balance and leverage.
 To overcome the aggressor, the weaker person must give way to the attack.
 If they were to meet it head on, they would overcome by the strength of the aggressor.
 As they give way, they can add their strength to the aggressors attack bringing them off balance.
 They can then use their body as a fulcrum to tip the already off balanced aggressor over.
 Once on the ground, using other techniques, the weaker person can then control the aggressor or bring them into physical submission using strangulation or joint locking

 (Note: strangulation and joint locking techniques are only taught to students of sufficient age, maturity, and skill.)